 Spring has sprung!
 This means there are plenty of baby animals of all shapes and sizes being welcomed into the world by their anxious parents throughout the province, including birds, who are in their nesting season.

 From March through July, our feathered friends are busy caring for their young and it’s important for us to help keep them safe.
-As these baby birds grow up, there may be situations where you encounter them, and it’s hard to tell if they need help or not.
-Some stages of their development will naturally look a little awkward – and while you may want to help, it’s best not to intervene unnecessarily.
+As these baby birds grow up, there may be where you find a baby bird, and it’s hard to tell if they need help or not.
+Some stages of their development will naturally look a little awkward – and while you may want to help, sometimes “help” can do more harm than good.

 A baby bird will always need help if:

 - They have an obvious injury (e.g., visible blood or broken bones)